-There are two restrooms in the lounge, a smaller one located near the bar area, and a much larger one in the dining hall area.
+There are two restrooms in the lounge, a smaller one located near the bar area, and a much larger one near the dining hall.

-Thankfully, this has now been rectified.
-Visitors to the new SilverKris Lounge will have access to 15 shower suites, each with its own toilet.
+Thankfully, this has now been rectified with 15 shower suites, each with its own ensuite toilet.

-The new shower rooms are every bit befitting a brand like Singapore Airlines, outfitted in a mix of white and grey marble, with luxuriously large rain shower heads.
+The new shower rooms are clad in a mix of white and grey marble, with luxuriously large rain shower heads.

 If there’s one thing I dislike about the shower suites, it’s that SIA has gone cheap on the toiletries.
-These generic green pump dispensers look flat out of place in the otherwise premium setting.
-I mean, at least give them a fancy label or something.
+These generic green pump dispensers look out of place in the otherwise premium setting.
+Wouldn’t this be a good opportunity for a collaboration with a local skincare brand?

-Still, this is a massive upgrade from the former SilverKris Lounge.
+All things considered, however, this is still a massive upgrade from the former SilverKris Lounge.

 When the SilverKris Business Class Lounge first opened in November 2021, renovations were still underway at the other three T3 lounges, and T2 had not yet reopened.